City-Bureau/city-scrapers/docs/setuphelp.md

 It is also possible to use `venv` to create your virtual environment.
 ```
-python3.6 -m venv cityscraperenv
+python3.6 -m venv venv
-source cityscraperenv/bin/activate
+source venv/bin/activate
 ```
-(Here we are naming the virtual environment differently to avoid confusing the directory with your Github repository).
+(Here we are naming the virtual environment `venv`, which has been added to the project's `.gitignore`).

 ## Getting Google API Credentials